renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

 If everything goes well, **you should now be able to connect wirelessly**!

-However, **do not forget** to edit the interface configuration to start `hostapd` right before the interface goes up as seen below.
+However, **do not forget** to edit the interface configuration to start `hostapd` right after the interface goes up as seen below.

 **Here's our final `/etc/network/interfaces`**: